sayzlim/sayzlim.github.io/source/_posts/2013-06-07-disable-sysdiagnose-key-combination.md

 Run KeyRemap4MacBook and navigate to Misc & Uninstall tab.
 Choose “Open private.xml” under the Custom Setting.
 It’ll show you the private.xml.
 Open the file.
 Copy the code below and put it under the *root* tag.

+> %update%
-**Update 2013-10-06**: A quick thanks to [Jeremy Mack][A2] for letting me know that forward slash key also triggers sysdiagnose.
+> **Update 2013-10-06**: A quick thanks to [Jeremy Mack][A2] for letting me know that forward slash key also triggers sysdiagnose.
 I’ve included [his code][A1] below.
 Replace the previous code and reload private.xml to update the selection.

 [A1]: https://gist.github.com/mutewinter/6847308 "Disable Sysdiagnose Key"
 [A2]: http://pileofturtles.com/ "Turtle Log | A Programmer Blog"